The Bankrate promise

 When a salvage car is repaired, it can get a rebuilt title, meaning that it is now safe and legal to drive on the road.
 This notifies the buyer of the previous history of the vehicle.
 In some states, to receive a rebuilt title, the vehicle must pass a series of tests to ensure it is safe to drive.

 How does a car get a salvage or rebuilt title?

-If a vehicle incurs extensive damage with repairs totaling between 70-90% of the car’s value, then the insurance company will deem the car as a total loss.
-Once that determination has been made by the auto insurer, a state motor vehicle agency typically changes the car’s title from clean to either salvage or junk.
+If a vehicle incurs extensive damage with repairs totaling between 70 percent to 90 percent of the car’s value, then the insurance company may deem the car a total loss.
+Once that determination has been made, a state motor vehicle agency changes the car’s title from clean to either salvage or junk.
 After being presented with a salvage title, you cannot drive, sell or register the vehicle until it has been repaired.

 At this point, the salvage vehicle is typically sold by the insurer to a third party interested in repairing the vehicle or breaking it down for parts.
-If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the motor vehicle agency.
-By giving the repaired vehicle a rebuilt title, this tells the buyer more about the car’s history.
+If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the state’s motor vehicle agency.
+By giving the repaired vehicle a rebuilt title, this provides the buyer more information about its history.

 Getting insurance with a salvage or rebuilt title